A Survey on Causal Discovery: Theory and Practice: Evaluation and Tuning

 \section{Evaluation and Tuning}

 This section tackles the evaluation and tuning step typical of any practical application.
-A collection of reference data sets is listed, both real-world and synthetic generated ones, serving as benchmarking resources for discovery methods.
-In order to evaluate different solutions resulting from a set of configurations (i.e. hyperparameter) we report comparison metrics found in the specialized literature, both in terms of structure and entailed causal statements.
+A collection of reference datasets is listed in Table \ref{tab:static_datasets}, both real-world and synthetic generated ones, serving as benchmarking resources for discovery methods.
+In order to evaluate different solutions resulting from a set of configurations (i.e. hyperparameters) we report comparison metrics found in the specialized literature, both in terms of structure and entailed causal statements.
 Finally, tuning strategies and software packages are explored as support for new developed techniques.